 In Crank High Voltage, the man who stole Chellios' heart (and whom narrative convention would suggest is the Big Bad) is the legendary leader of the Chinese Triads, played by David Carradine.
 About 2/3rds of the way through the film he's revealed to be a wizened Dirty Old Man who has about 2 minutes of screen-time and is promptly and anticlimactically lured to his death by two odious comic relief characters.
 The film's real "Big Bad" is a completely unrelated, entirely different character who seemingly comes out of nowhere in the final reel.

-Star Wars: Return Of The Jedi subverts this — we're meant to think of the Emperor this way, as being unbelievably sinister despite being totally helpless and weak, right up until he suddenly unleashes the Force Lightning.
-(This is a great cinematic moment that has been totally diluted for modern audiences thanks to the proliferation of Force Lightning in the video games and such.)
+Star Wars: Return of the Jedi subverts this — we're meant to think of the Emperor this way, as being unbelievably sinister despite being totally helpless and weak, right up until he suddenly unleashes the Force Lightning.
 The Emperor seems set up to be Yoda's opposite.
 Physically unimposing, but near God-like powers when he actually chose to use them.
 One of the Star Wars RPG books speculated that a no holds barred Jedi duel between Yoda and The Emperor could devastate a planet.
 The actual fight only thrashed a building, but was nevertheless awesome.

 In Iron Man 3, The Mandarin turns out to simply be a figure fabricated by Aldrich Killian, with the man himself simply an actor playing a role in exchange for a comfortable lifestyle.